 Cognitive & Brain Science Students

-Brandon Eich is a third-year student in the Cognitive and Brain Sciences program in the Beck Visual Cognition Lab.
-He received his Bachelor of Science degree in Psychology from University of Missouri St. Louis.
+Brandon Eich (he/him) is a 5th year student in the Cognitive and Brain Sciences program in the Beck Visual Cognition Lab.
+He received his B.S. from University of Missouri St. Louis and his M.A. from Louisiana State University.
 His research interests include visual memory and attention with a specific interest in how visual attention is captured and used during different cognitive tasks.
-Outside of school, Brandon enjoys playing Frisbee Golf, hiking, and playing with his dog Misha.
+Outside of school, Brandon enjoys playing Disc Golf, hiking, and playing with his dog Misha.

-Matthew Jimenez is a second-year cognitive and begin sciences student working in Dr. Elliott's lab.
+Matthew Jimenez is a 4th year cognitive and brain sciences student working in Dr. Elliott's lab.
 He received his undergraduate degree in psychology at the University of California, Davis in 2020.
 At UC Davis he worked in the Janata lab as an RA researching music memory.
 His current research interest are how multimodal integration effects music memory and perception.
 When he is not in working on schoolwork he enjoys watching movies with his wife, going on walks with his dog, and trying new foods from different cultures.

 Commitment to Diversity